baetis-ma/testbench/index.md

 h - this message
 ```
 ##### As an example of a use use case for the oscillicope, a cp2102 usb to ttl uart serial adapter was hooked up to a computer and assigned /dev/ttyUSB1.
 The port was configured by ‘stty -F /dev/ttyUSB1 115200.
 The oscilloscope at /dev/ttyUSB0 was connected by running ‘./oscope0 | gnuplot’.
 The following parameters were changes, samples (S) to 2000, channels (c) to 1, timebase to 2 and o (trigger offset to .15).
 Attach channel1 scope lead to rx pin of the cp2101 module.
-#### In an idle terminal window type ‘echo hi > devttyUSB1’, a display similar to the one about should appear on your monitor.
+#### In an idle terminal window type `echo hi > devttyUSB1`, a display similar to the one about should appear on your monitor.
 It shows a display of one channel, sampled at 1usec rate for 2msec.
-The trace shows three ascii characters which decode as 0x68, 0x69 and 0x0a, or ‘hi\<lf\>’ along with start and stop bits at 115200 baud.
+The trace shows three ascii characters which decode as 0x68, 0x69 and 0x0a, or ‘\<lf\>’ along with start and stop bits at 115200 baud.
 (The digital sequence was photoshopped in to demonstrate the ascii output.

 ##### The next couple trace displays come from a project integrating some NRL24L0+ 2.4GHz R/F modules.
 These devices use an spi communications protocol.
 The first graph shows, from the bottom trace
 ![nrf24l01](nrf-oscope.png)
 ![nrf24l01](nrf1.png)